Hadron/entanglement/docs/javascript.rst

 Javascript Schema Generator
 ***************************

-The set of primary keys and atcributes associated with :py:class:`~entanglement.Synchronizable` classes is exported from the Python code to Javascript.
+The set of primary keys and attributes associated with :py:class:`~entanglement.Synchronizable` classes is exported from the Python code to Javascript.
 If a class has no special behavior in Javascript, then Entanglement will automatically generate a Javascript class to represent the *Synchronizable*.
 In typical usage, :ref:`javascript classes <javascript:registering>` are required to customize the behavior of the synchronized object.
 The automatically generated class can serve as a base class to set up basic properties and primary keys.
 Unfortunately, because of a :ref:`bug <javascript:persist_bug>`, the automatically generated base classes will not work for persistent objects unless a custom class extending PersistentSynchronizable is created for each synchronized class.